farahats9/sqlalchemy-celery-beat/README.md

    ```
    $ celery beat -A tasks -S sqlalchemy_celery_beat.schedulers:DatabaseScheduler -l info
    ```
+    you can also use the shorthand argument `-S sqlalchemy`
 ## Description

 After the celery beat is started, by default it create a sqlite database(`schedule.db`) in current folder.
 You can use `SQLiteStudio.exe` to inspect it.